 iOS 11 has some cool stuff for developers

-Speaking of iOS, version 11, also released in September, has a couple of features that make life for app developers a little easier.
+Speaking of iOS, version 11, also released in September, has a couple of features that make a life for app developers a little easier.
 Top billing goes to a simple but powerful expansion to the screengrab: you can now make screencasts from device screens.
-The lightweight videos are ideal for development logging tools like Jira that limit file sizes, and the ability to create quick QA visuals is a real winner as it saves time when developers don’t have to bring in a third party app for capture and file transfers.
-Every minute of time saved in a developer’s day is a win for the client!
+The lightweight videos are ideal for development logging tools like Jira that limit file sizes, and the ability to create quick QA visuals is a real winner as it saves time when developers don’t have to bring in a third-party app for capture and file transfers.
+Every minute of time saved on a developer’s day is a win for the client!

 We are still AppCode fans

 Swift and Xcode are being actively updated and with them the EAP-version (beta-release) of AppCode, which is free to use and includes the latest improvements.
 Over the last couple of months, we have seen some updates that have made life in the development studio much easier, including the application of DerivedData Xcode which has significantly reduced the time to completion for our projects.
 The latest AppCode version also has better Swift refactoring support (which was included earlier than in XCode), and it now interprets Swift extension type bounds correctly.
 It also displays the completion of frameworks such as RxSwift, which is a handy timesaver.
 These small tweaks add up to some major upgrades to the development process, and we continue to use AppCode for all of our iOS projects.